- It’s possible to lose 10 pounds in a month, but it’s not recommended. Five weeks is more realistic at a safe rate of losing 1–2 pounds per week.

 For example, do you—as many of us do—turn to your favorite foods for comfort after a difficult day?
 When you recognize that stress is what’s causing you to crave potato chips, you can choose to take a walk or meditate instead.

-You can also stock your kitchen with low-caloric density foods, like fruits and veggies, instead of potato chips and other red foods.
+You can also stock your kitchen with low-caloric density foods, like fruits and veggies, instead of potato chips and other orange foods.
 That way, when you come home from a stressful day (or if you just need a snack), you have healthy options at your fingertips.

 But some days, you’ll give in to your cravings—and that’s okay.